Sanka-47/InterviewAi/README.md

 # Introduction

 Built with Next.js for the user interface and backend logic, Firebase for authentication and data storage, styled with TailwindCSS and using Vapi's voice agents, CloudPrep is a website project designed to help you learn integrating AI models with your apps.
-The platform offers a sleek and modern experience for job interview preparation. cause we love it
+The platform offers a sleek and modern experience for job interview preparation. cause we l

 # TechStack